psalv/Set-Assiciative-Caching-Service/README.md

 n = the number of sets (and the number of worker threads)

-replacement = 'LRU', 'MRU', or a custom static replacement algorithm
+replacement = 'LRU', 'MRU', or a custom static replacement algorithm.
+The custom replacement algorithm will take in the cache class instance, as well as the set number to do the replacement on as parameters.

 lines = the number of lines within a single set